-City Residence – I stayed at this wonderful apartment hotel and I cannot recommend it enough.
-It’s in the city center, the food is fresh and service is beyond amazing.
+City Residence Apartment Hotel – I stayed at this wonderful apartment hotel and I cannot recommend it enough.
+It’s in the city centre, the food is fresh and service is beyond amazing.
 Plus it has a sauna!
 Click here to see the latest prices.

 A thousand thanks to Visit Kosice for hosting me and to Nika for showing me around Košice.
 I was a guest, but all opinions are my own as always.